 However, there is a major stumbling block in the development of mobile apps.

 Developing mobile apps is not easy as setting up a WordPress blog.
 It requires much more investment and time to build a mobile app.
 Then there is also the complexity of approaching both Android and iOS development separately.
-All these problems exclude anyone without a technical background from making an app.
+These challenges make it difficult for professionals and businesses to create an app without a significant level of technical resouces.

 Bloggers are not known for their technical prowess.
 In fact, they need a little time with WordPress as well until they’re familiar with it!
 How can the WordPress bloggers of today build an app?
 Is there a platform to turn a blog on WordPress into a mobile app?